ChongqingWANG/Myproject/README.md

 # Myproject
-This is the file to document the projects i finished.
+This is the file to document the projects and challenges i finished.